Varicocele Embolization at Texas Endovascular

 After varicocele embolization, most patients can go home the same day of the procedure and resume normal activities within 24 hours.

-State-of-the-Art Vein Care in the Greater Houston Area
+State-of-the-Art Vein Care in the Greater Houston and Dallas Area

 You don’t have to struggle with fertility issues or constant pain due to a varicocele diagnosis.